HarshilBhuva/portswigger-websecurity-academy/01-sqli/Blind_SQL_injection_with_conditional_responses/README.md

 We find out that the first character is not an `a`, but using Burp Suite Intruder this can be automated easily.
 With the free version, this is rather slow, but scripting it in python is not difficult either.

+// 📝 SEND THE REQUEST WITH A NEW PAYLOAD TO INTRUDER AND HIGHLIGHT 'a'.
+THEN FOLLOW THE PIC ~~ THE HIGHEST LENGTH INDICATES THE FIRST LETTER.

 ![Enumerate the first character of the password](img/enumerate_password_first.png)

 The first character is 'k'